aretext/aretext/client-server-design.md

 Versioning
 ----------

-This is a significant and breaking change, necessitating a major version increment to `2.0`.
-Users will need to migrate their configuration to the new format.
+This is a significant change, necessitating a major version increment to `2.0`.

 Development Milestones
 ----------------------